Canonical Quantization of Constants of Motion: Explicit examples

-For the last part, note that condition i) in (\ref{abcFHS}) follows by definition and condition ii) follows because $C_c^\infty(\R^n)\subset S$.
-Recall that for each open set $O\subset\R^n$ and each compact $K\subset O$ there is a smooth function $b$ such that $0\leq b\leq 1$, $b(K)=1$ and $b(O^c)=0$ (a bump).
-For each $q\in\R^n$ and $0<r<R$ fix a bump function $b^q_{r,R}$ for $O=B(q,R)$ and $K=\overline{B(x,r)}$.
-Then condition iii) follows clearly from considering the numerable collection $\{b^q_{r,R}:r,R\in \mathbb{Q}, q\in\mathbb{Q}^n\}\subset S$. \end{proof} \begin{Remark} {\rm If we wouldn't assume that $\mathcal I$ is closed, almost the same argument, the Morse-Sard Theorem and the coarea formula (actually only the part concerning measurability, see below) would allow us to construct a measurable field of Hilbert spaces, but we prefer to insist on the more difficult to find continuous fields. } \end{Remark} We will found $\alpha$ after applying a classical result in geometric measure theory, the so called coarea formula: for any measurable function $f$ on $\R^n$, the function $\R^k\ni\lb\to \int_{\widetilde{\Si}_\lb}f(z)\de \eta_\lb(z)$ is measurable, and we have that
+The key ingredient to find the diagonalization is the so-called coarea formula, which allows us to compute explicitly the volume forms $\gamma_p$ in lemma \ref{mainL}: for any non-negative measurable function $f$ on $\R^n$, the function $\R^k\ni\lb\to \int_{\Omega_\lb}f(z)\de \eta_\lb(z)$ is measurable, and we have that

-where the norm in the equation is the usual operator norm on linear maps.
+where the norm involved is the usual operator norm on linear maps.
+The latter identity also holds for any measurable function $f$ on $\R^n$ if one of the two sides of \eqref{gcoarea} is well defined.

-This result can be found in \cite{Si} 10.6; it can also be easily deduced from Theorem 3.2.11 in \cite{Fe}.
-It is stated using the $(n-k)$-Hausdorff measure on $\R^n$ restricted to $\widetilde{\Si}_\lb$, but it coincide with the one coming from the Riemannian structure in our setting.
-When $k=1$, it is easy to check that $||\wedge^k D\tilde J(x)||=||\nabla\phi(x)||$.
+Coarea formula can be found in \cite{Si} 10.6 or it can also be easily deduced from Theorem 3.2.11 in \cite{Fe}, and it is easy to show that it also holds true if we replace $\R^n$ by an arbitrary Riemannian manifold.

-Coarea formula is one of the main ingredient of this article.
-In fact, note that a sort of coarea formula was already used in the proof of the first statement of the previous theorem (when we needed to compute an integral over $N$).